 Address: Proctor’s Ledge, small hill between Proctor and Pope Street, Salem, Mass

 A total of 19 convicted witches were hanged at Proctor’s Ledge, a small hill next to Gallows Hill, between June and September of 1692.
-Since convicted witches were not allowed a Christian burial in consecrated ground, the victims were buried somewhere on the execution site in unmarked graves.
+The Proctor’s Ledge Memorial was built at the foot of the hill in 2017.

 ♦ Site of Philip English’s Mansion: